jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 The corollary is that both symmetry and asymmetry coexists:

-Symmetry: All the adapters, both driver and driven, depends on the hexagon.
-The application is technology agnostic in both sides.
+- _Symmetry_: All the adapters, both driver and driven, depends on the hexagon. __The application is technology agnostic in both sides__.

-Asymmetry: Configurable Dependency implementation is different for each side.
+- _Asymmetry_: __Configurable Dependency implementation is different for each side__.
 In the driver side, the application doesn’t know about which adapter is driving it.
 But in the driven side, the application must know which driven adapter it must talk to.

 <div id="tc5"></div>
 ### 5.- MISCONCEPTIONS